pelias/placeholder/README.md

 Once token groups have been established, a reductive algorithm is used to ensure that the the token groups are logical in a geographic context.
 We don't want to return New York City for a term such as 'nyc france', so we need to only return things called 'nyc' *inside* places called 'france'.

-the engine starts from the rightmost group, and works to the left, ensuring token groups represent geographic entities contained within those which came before.
+The engine starts from the rightmost group, and works to the left, ensuring token groups represent geographic entities contained *within* those which came before.
 This process is repeated until it either runs out of groups, or would return 0 results.

 The best estimation is then returned, either as a set of integers representing the ids of those regions, or as a JSON structure which also contains additional information such as population counts etc.